aidanbudd/course_EMBO_at_TGAC_PPI_Sep2015/trainingMaterial/zsuzsannaDosztanyi/index.md

 > You can add the VGTQTS motif to the search too.

-> Is that matching region predicted to have a disordered binding region?
+> Is the matching region predicted to have a disordered binding region?

 ## Exercise 10

 ### PED database

+1. In the PED database find the enrty corresponding to Sic1 PED5AAC This entry contains the ensemble of the fuzzy complex between Sic1 and CDC4.
+2. How many conformers are in ensemble 3?
+3. What is the largest and smallest radius of gyration in ensemble 3?

 ## Exercise 11

 ### Types of disorder conservation

+Sic1 contains 6 binding regions for its partner, Cdc4.
+The first two are centered around the phosphorylated Serines at position 5 and 33 that are connected through a flexible linker.

+Using the [DISCONS](http://pedb.vib.be/discons/) server, what can you say about the type of disorder conservation around these two residues and the linker region?

+You can use the alignment here: